OlenaMyroshnykova/NewAirline/README.md

 # ✈️ Airline Factoría F5

 ## 📌 Project Description
-This project is a REST API for managing an airline.
-It allows administration of flights, bookings, users, and authentication via JWT.
+NewAirline is a Spring Boot-based airline management system that provides functionality for managing flights, bookings, users, and authentication.
+The system follows SOLID principles, uses Java 21, and integrates with MySQL in Docker.

 ## 🛠️ Technologies Used
 - **Java 21** ☕